Welcome to Shete Boka National Park

-This is an area adjoining the Christoffelpark covering more than 10 kilometers of the rocky wave-exposed north coast of the island and with some 10 pocket beaches where 3 species of sea turtles are known to lay eggs.
+The Shete Boka National Park is an area adjoining the Christoffel Park covering almost 10 kilometers of the rocky wave-exposed north coast of the island.
+The park has approximately 10 pocket bays where 3 species of sea turtles are known to lay eggs.
 A detailed map of the pocket bays is available for purchase at the entrance of the park.